 Popular Interior Design Blog: RoomSketcher is a Must Have!

-Vera is the blogger behind one of the most popular interior design and food blogs in Germany, Nicest Things.
+Vera is the blogger behind one of the most popular interior design blogs in Germany, Nicest Things.
 Vera tried out RoomSketcher, recreating her own beautiful living room, testing out different RoomSketcher functions and features, and even managed to avoid a wall color disaster!
-Here’s her thoughts on RoomSketcher!
+Here are her thoughts on RoomSketcher.

 I wonder why I’ve never discovered RoomSketcher before!
 It’s a must have if you’re like me: crazy for renovation, redecorating and refurnishing!
 All you do is log in and you’re ready to start!
 You can create floor plans, choose flooring and wall colors, play around with different furniture and decorate… And then you can see everything in 3D!